Peleg Chandler: Life

 Chandler practiced law in Boston, contributed law reports to the Boston Daily Advertiser and also founded the Law Reporter journal, which was the first magazine on law to be successful in the US.
 He served on the Boston City Council from 1843 to 1845 and in the Massachusetts Governor's Council in 1850.
 He was also a member of the Massachusetts House of Representatives for 1844-1845 and 1862-1863.

 In 1850, as City Solicitor, Chandler defended Boston's exclusion of African American students from its public schools in the legal case of Roberts v.
 City of Boston.

 Chandler died at his Boston home from heart failure, after a long illness, on May 28, 1889.

 Publications

 Among Chandler's published writings are:

-Legacy
+Philanthropy

 In 1872, Chandler funded the refurbishment of Massachusetts Hall, Bowdoin College according to designs by A. C. Martin.
 The works included removal of a staircase, the creation of a first-floor recitation room and space to house the Cleaveland Cabinet of mineral and natural history specimens.
 Cleaveland was his father-in-law.

+Papers

 Chandler's papers are kept several institutions including the Phillips Library, Massachusetts Historical Society, the Hayes Presidential Center, and the Bowdoin College Library.